nanndoj/cronos-angular/README.md

 # cronos-angular

-THIS REPOSITORY WAS DEPRECATED IN FAVOR OF https://github.com/nanndoj/datasourcejs
+THIS PROJECT WAS DEPRECATED IN FAVOR OF https://github.com/nanndoj/datasourcejs

 Multiple components can share a unique Dataset, which is responsible for manage all RestFull requests